Ecosystem-Stability-WorkingGroup/.github/profile/README.md

 Step 2: Request access to the working group organization (email: dudney@ucsb.edu or any PI)

-Step 3: If your subgroup is working within a team, also request team access so you have access to the right repositories
+Step 3: If your subgroup is working within a team, also request team access so you can clone the right repositories

 Step 4: Clone the repositories associated with your team(s).